Definition

 1. consent: According to Art.
 6 of the GDPR, a legal basis is required for the processing of personal data.
 In many cases, especially in the case of third-partyCookies, which are used for marketing or tracking purposes, the consent of the user is the appropriate legal basis.
 This means that you must give your consent before the placement of third-partyCookies must obtain the express consent of the user.

 Illustration: Imagine you walk into a coffee shop and someone asks you if you would like a flyer from another coffee shop.
 You would expect them to ask you first before handing you that flyer.
-It should be the same with third-partyCookies Be - ask your visitors first before you "give" them anything.
+It should be the same with third-partyCookies ask your visitors first before you "give" them something.

 2. transparency: According to Art.
 13 and 14 GDPR, users must be informed which data are processed for which purposes, who is responsible for the processing and how long the data are stored.